ali4006/Dockerfiles-HCP-PreFreesurfer/README.md

 # Dockerfiles
-A collection of Dockerfiles for various applications
+A collection of Dockerfiles for creation of docker containers with Human Connectome Project Pipelines